 Alas, twitter has its limitations.
 It is a great forum for sharing news articles and media, for sharing quips and brief statements and for highlighting the more obvious contradictions and hair brained schemes that Tynwald members regularly lay before the Manx public.
 However, the character limitation really can restrict the depth or strength of an argument where sometimes more space is needed to get to grips with the complexities.
 For example, it’s pretty hard to cram the reasons MHK’s should contribute to their pensions succinctly into 140 characters – “Because it’s the right thing to do!” – 35 characters – (ok, maybe not the best example, some arguments clearly are pretty straightforward).

 I felt that as an elected representative (for those who don’t know me, I’m currently a Member of the House of Keys for Ramsey, having cut my teeth as a Ramsey Town Commissioner – http://www.ramsey.gov.im) my constituents deserved to know where I stood on issues when they happen, not just every time an election comes around, and without having to pick up the phone to ask.

-I am also a member of Liberal Vannin (www.liberalvannin.org).
+I am also a member of Liberal Vannin (www.liberalvannin.org) and was elected Party Leader in 2020.
 Whilst the party has its own policies and ideas, many of which I agree with, I also wanted to be able to identify myself as an individual – to show that just because I’m part of a political party, it doesn’t mean I don’t have my own views.

 So I hit upon the idea of starting an online blog.
 Somewhere I could record my views on current events and keep a public record (although I’m not entirely sure a public record is always going to make life easy for me!)